I Am A Mother of a Trans Teen and Here’s What You’re Getting Wrong about Them

 Their accepting parents, by default, become targets of these ideas, too.
 For example, how dare we feed into our children’s “fantasies”?
 What if little Timmy wanted to become a dog or a superhero?
 Would we allow that, too?

 "Trans people are regularly attacked, both verbally and physically, for simply existing in the world."

-As someone who wouldn’t have to write for a living if she could pay the bills with misdirected hate from strangers, let’s look at some of the biggest misconceptions about transgender kids.
+As someone who wouldn’t have to write for a living if she could pay the bills with misdirected hate from strangers, let’s look at some of what I see as the biggest misconceptions about transgender kids.

 “Transgender kids are just confused.”

 Trans and non-binary children are anything but confused.
 A recent study found that they’re just as sure of who they are as kids who are cisgender (those who identify with the gender assigned at birth).